-(a) MCL is based on Gross Alpha minus Uranium.
+(a) MCL is based on Gross Alpha minus Uranium

-(b) Manganese and Total Chromium are regulated contaminants but were not detected in routine samples associated with regulatory compliance and are below all regulatory standards.

-ND = Not Detected CaCO3 = Calcium Carbonate

-This table includes data only on constituents that were detected.
+(b) Chromium is a regulated contaminant but not was not detected in routine samples associated with regulatory compliance and is below all regulatory standards.
+ND = Not Detected CaCO3 = Calcium Carbonate This table includes data only on constituents that were detected.